48 Youth Programs jobs in Canada

 Skills and Qualifications

-- Results-oriented sales history with a proven track record of success and demonstrated ability to build partnerships.
+- Independently driven for results and growth, demonstrated sales or project completion history with a proven track record of success and ability to build long-term sustainable relationships.

-- Possess strong time management,organization, and coordination skills.
+- Possess strong communication, time management, organization, and coordination skills.

-- Strong user of Microsoft Excel, Word,and customer relationship management databases
+- Strong user of Microsoft Office and customer relationship management (CRM) database tools.

 - Experienced and efficient at computer-based tracking of daily activities and calendar activities.